Gracious265/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This project will tackle shell varibles and expansions
+This project will tackle variables and expansions